AntibodyEngineers/2023-immune-profiling/getting-started.md

 1. Get the latest prebuilt binaries @ https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/
 2. Add to the jetstream base instance.
 Use upload in jupyter notebook to load into home dir, unpack and prepare for others to run:
 ```
-tar -xf ncbi-igblast-VERSION-x64-linux.tar.gz # do this in homedir so owner is the admin
+tar -xvf ncbi-igblast-VERSION-x64-linux.tar.gz # do this in homedir so owner is the admin
 sudo mv ncbi-igblast-VERSION /usr/local/ # move the dir to a central place
 sudo cp ncbi-igblast-VERSION/bin/* /usr/local/bin
 sudo mv ncbi-igblast-VERSION igblast # simplifies things (see below)